Carmakers near CO2 cliff-edge in electrification race | Devdiscourse

 Time is running out for European carmakers, which have waited until the last minute to try to meet ambitious EU emissions targets and face billions in fines if they fail to comply.
-Manufacturers from PSA Group to Volkswagen will use this week's Frankfurt auto show to reveal the new models and strategies they hope can slash carbon dioxide emissions within months.
+Manufacturers from PSA Group to Volkswagen are using this week's Frankfurt auto show to reveal the new models and strategies they hope can slash carbon dioxide emissions within months.

 "All the ingredients are there for a powerful explosive."
-By next year, CO2 must be cut to 95 grammes per kilometre for 95% of cars from the current 120.5g average - a figure that has risen of late as consumers spurn fuel-efficient diesels and embrace SUVs.
+By next year, CO2 must be cut to 95 grams per kilometer for 95% of cars from the current 120.5g average - a figure that has risen of late as consumers spurn fuel-efficient diesel and embrace SUVs.
 All new cars in the EU must be compliant in 2021.

-The timing could hardly be worse, with the world's main auto markets in decline and the sector braced for a chaotic British exit from the European Union as well as a protracted U.S-China trade war.
+The timing could hardly be worse, with the main auto markets in decline and the sector braced for a chaotic UK exit from the European Union and a lengthy U.S-China trade war.
 The industry has long since given up pushing for the goals to be relaxed - a political impossibility underlined by a resurgent climate protest movement that has added the Frankfurt show to its target list.
+Greenpeace inflated a large, black "CO2" balloon outside the main entrance on Tuesday.

 CRUNCH TIME